 - Start with basics: analyze the market and identify the solution

 MVP is built with the main purpose — to find a solution to the problem that your audience faces.
-To make it possible, you have to maintain constant communication with users and provide the process of continuous improvement based on their response.
-It is very important to develop and enhance the solution by conducting tests and experiments without losing the focus on what this solution is.
+To make it possible, maintain constant communication with users.
+Having their feedback you can provide continuous improvement.
+It is very important to enhance the solution by conducting tests without losing the focus on what this solution is.

 - Find your niche

 When you come up with the solution, take a look at your competitors.
 The niche you wanted to work in can be already quite popular among other businesses, sometimes bigger or more flourishing ones.
 So it makes sense to narrow your service and find your own focus in a preferable niche.
 There are different ways to do it.
 The criteria can be a geographical location or shifting the focus in terms of offered services or products.
-For the first release of the product try to narrow it as much as possible.
-Then create an ideal customer profile which will help you to distinguish a targeted audience and specific features to provide that will suit your market.
+For the first release of the product try to narrow the niche as much as possible.
+Then create an ideal customer profile.
+It will help you to distinguish a targeted audience and specific features that will suit your market.
 With such an approach, it’s easier to achieve a critical mass and become a leader in your particular niche.

 - Build the Marketplace

-After identifying the niche for your product and figuring out the main features that will appeal to your audience, you can build the Marketplace app.
+After identifying the niche for your product and figuring out the main features, you can build the Marketplace app.
 This app should be done in a way that will attract users and make them use it and share with others.

 - Take your time

 Up to Wertz and Tran Kingyens, you should prepare to wait as it can take around six to nine months for the marketplace to start growing after its launch.
 Every product is unique and sometimes it can take much longer (up to 3 years).
 You need to develop buyers and sellers communities, and it’s impossible to do in a week or month.
 But be careful.
-If you don’t get results after a long time, it can be the reason for making some changes in your business model.
+If you don’t get results after a long time, consider making some changes in your business model.